BVR198/NLP-Fake-News-Detection/README.md

 I have used these models as they perform good classification of text data

-Logistic Regression
-Passive Aggressive Classifier
-KNeighbors Classifier
+Decision Tree Classifier
 Random Forest Classifier
+XGBClassifier
+Naive Bayes- MultinomialNB

-Out of these models I choose Passive Aggresive Classifer as it performed good and handle larges streams of text data very well
+Out of these models I choose Random Forest Classifier as it performed good and handle larges streams of text data very well LIBRARIES NEEDED
-LIBRARIES NEEDED

 scikit-learn